FaziraFM/FaziraFM/README.md

 <div id="header" align="start">
   <ul>
-    <li> 🔭 I’m currently a student, freelancer and intern in Software Engineering mainly working front-end development and graphic design </li>
+    <li> 🔭 I’m currently a student, freelancer and intern in Software Engineering mainly on front-end development and graphic design. </li>
-    <li> 🌱 I’m currently learning to improve my knowledge in JavaScript on LeetCode </li>
+    <li> 🌱 I’m currently learning to improve my knowledge in JavaScript on LeetCode and also taking class for Fundamental in Digital Marketing. </li>
-    <li> 🤔 I’m looking for help with Python for development using Quasar </li>
+    <li> 🤔 I’m looking for help with Python for development using Quasar running on Docker. </li>
-    <li> 📫 How to reach me: fazira_modi@outlook.com / fazferrari99@gmail.com </li>
+    <li> 📫 How to reach me: fazira_modi@outlook.com / fazferrari99@gmail.com. </li>
     <li> ⚡ Fun fact: I wanna be a rock
   </ul>
 </div>